-(well, you can – see below) as – simplistically speaking – websites cannot access hardware and make it do things.
+(well, you can, up to a point – see below) as – simplistically speaking – websites cannot access hardware and make it do things.

 just imagine one were to be able to write script of some sort that accesses your/any printer from a webpage or something and forces it to print 100000000 pages automatically without you being able to do anything about it.

 Bearing the above in mind (again, somewhat simplified), it is – essentially – the printer that has to be able to control what does and what does not get printed automatically.